 For me, the most important lesson I can share is that what people say and what they do are often two very different things … but numbers never lie.
 As your community grows, you’ll inevitably have a group of passionate, core members all giving you suggestions and advice in the direction they want to see the forum go in.

-Ok now you have everything you need to start a forum in 2017.
+Ok, now you have everything you need to start a forum in 2019.
 I’ve detailed every step along the ride.
-Do you have a forum or do you want to setup one ?
-Let us know in the comments form bellow.
+Do you have a forum or do you want to set up one?
+Let us know in the comments form below.

 Not yet ready to start your own forum?
 Check how you can leverage online forums to drive traffic to your website for free.